7 Best Python Libraries for Data Science Job You Should Explore

 This Python distribution includes all the important Python libraries you need for Data Science.
 If you install Anaconda on your system, you hardly need to install Python packages explicitly for Data Science.

-It also comes with pip preinstalled. ( The pip is an application for managing python modules.)
+It also comes with pip preinstalled. ( The pip is an application for managing Python modules.)

 The great thing about TensorFlow is – it is built and endorsed by Google.
-It is an open source project for machine learning.
+It is an open-source project for machine learning.
 One of the fascinating powers of this module is its power of Neural computing.

 Even if you are a beginner, you can find the various TensorFlow tutorials on its official website.

-As it is endorsed by Google community, you can expect the best support and future scope in Data Science for using this tool.
+As it is endorsed by the Google community, you can expect the best support and future scope in Data Science for using this tool.

 Install Jupyter on your system.
 It is the best IDE you should have for Data Science.
 With this tool, you can run your Python code inside the browser.